-Room in roof insulation in used to insulate a loft that has been converted into a room, and replaces the standard loft insulation normally seen in an unconverted space.
+Room in roof insulation is used to insulate a loft that has been converted into a room and replaces the standard loft insulation normally seen in an unconverted space.

 What is Room in Roof Insulation?